upperlinecode/mario-javascript/README.md

 1. Use a big horizontal brown or green rectangle to draw the ground, and draw a much smaller vertical red rectangle to symbolize Mario.

 2. Create an object called `mario` to store Mario's position and velocity.
 It should include `x`, `y`, `vx`, and `vy` components.
 Initialize this object to have Mario standing still on the ground, and change the coordinates used by `rect` to draw him dynamically at the stored position.
+    * You're welcome to code out Mario as a class, but since we'll probably only ever need a single instance of him at a time, a plain object is a good place to start - you can always refactor him later.

 3. Even though you're not yet using them, increment `mario.x` and `mario.y` by `mario.vx` and `mario.vy`, respectively, each time the `draw` loop runs.